fujidana/vscode-spec-command/CONTRIBUTING.md

 1. Install VS Code (`code`), Git (`git`), and Node.js (`node`, `npm`).
 2. Install `pnpm` by the following command: `npm install --global pnpm`.
-3. Clone the original or forked repository: `git clone https://github.com/fujidana/vscode-spec-command.git`.
-Replace `fujidana` with your account name if you want to clone the repository you forked.
+3. Clone the original or forked repository: `git clone https://github.com/your_username/vscode-spec-command.git`.
+Replace `your_username` with `fujidana` if you want to clone the original repository.
 4. Open the cloned folder with VS Code: `cd vscode-spec-command; code .` (or via GUI).
 In the following, we assume you are in the `vscode-spec-command` folder.
 The easiest way to do so is to use the terminal in VS Code (Ctrl+Shift+`).
 5. Install Node.js packages the extension depends on: `pnpm install`
 6. Execute the following command `pnpm run js-yaml` to convert YAML files (.yaml) manually.